-The cadastres display the emissions based on Switzerland’s greenhouse gas inventory distributed geographically on the Swiss territory.
-The maps do not reflect individual measurements but are based on the greenhouse gas inventory, using simple assumptions for locating the sources of greenhouse gases.
+The cadastres display the emissions and removals based on Switzerland’s greenhouse gas inventory distributed geographically on the Swiss territory.
+The maps do not reflect individual measurements, but are based on a distribution of the results for the whole of Switzerland according to the greenhouse gas inventory, using simple assumptions for locating the sources and sinks of greenhouse gases.

-General information on compiling the cadastres of Switzerland’s greenhouse gas emissions is available in the following report:
+General information on compiling the cadastres is available in the following reports:

 Carbon dioxide (CO2)

 CO2 emissions are primarily generated along the road network (transport) and in built-up areas (households, services, industry).
 Major point sources are cement plants, waste incineration plants and other large industrial plants (refinery, chemical industry, metal, wood and food industry, etc.).
-Biogenic CO2 emissions or CO2 removals from the atmosphere (carbon sinks) are not reflected.
+Biogenic CO2 emissions or CO2 removals from the atmosphere are not reflected here, they are presented separately below under "Land use".

 CH4 emissions mainly arise from cattle farming and manure management and hence occur in rural areas (stables, pastures).
 Other important sources are old landfills, the gas network and wastewater treatment plants.